 Mr. Furman's employment agreement provides that upon a termination of his employment by the Company without "good cause" (other than by reason of death or "disability") or by Mr. Furman for "good reason" (as such terms are defined in the employment agreement), Mr. Furman is entitled to (i) continued payment of his annual base salary during the 12-month period following the termination date, (ii) payment of his target STI of 125% of his annual base salary in equal installments during the 12-month period following the termination date, (iii) payment of a prorated STI award for the fiscal year of his termination based on actual performance, (iv) continued medical coverage for Mr. Furman, his spouse and covered dependents as of the date of termination until the earlier of the end of the 12-month period following the termination date or the date Mr. Furman obtains new employment with medical coverage and (v) for purposes of determining achievement of service-based vesting requirements applicable to any outstanding unvested equity awards, he will be treated as having an additional 12 months of service as of the date of termination.
-However, if such termination occurs within 24 months following a "change in control" (as defined under the 2012 Plan), Mr. Furman is entitled to (i) two times his annual base salary (paid in a cash lump sum), (ii) two times his target STI (paid in a cash lump sum), (iii) a prorated STI award payment for the year of termination based on target (not actual) performance, (iv) continued medical coverage for Mr. Furman, his spouse and covered dependents as of the date of termination until the earlier of the end of the 12-month period following the termination date or the date Mr. Furman obtains new employment with medical coverage and (v) all service-based vesting requirements applicable to any outstanding unvested equity awards will be waived as of the date of termination.
-In the event that any of the foregoing payments and benefits are provided in connection with a change in control of the Company and would result in the imposition of excise taxes to Mr. Furman, the payments and benefits will be reduced so as to avoid triggering such excise taxes, but only if such reduction would result in a greater after-tax payment to Mr. Furman than if no reduction was made.
+However, if such termination occurs within 24 months following a "change in control" (as defined under the 2012 Plan), Mr. Furman is entitled to (i) two times his annual base salary (paid in a cash lump sum), (ii) two times his target STI (paid in a cash lump sum), (iii) a prorated STI award payment for the year of termination based on target (not actual) performance, (iv) continued medical coverage for Mr. Furman, his spouse and covered dependents as of the coverage for Mr. Furman of the end of the 12-month set of termination until the earlier of the end of the 12-month set of (i) two times his annual base salary (paid in a cash lump sum), (iii) a prorated STI award payment for the year of termination based on target (not actual) performance, (iv) continued medical coverage for Mr. Furman, his spouse and covered dependents as of the date of termination until the earlier of the end of the provided in connection with a change in control of the Company and would result in the imposition of excise taxes to Mr. Furman, the payments and benefits will be reduced so as to avoid triggering such excise taxes, but only if such reduction would result in a greater after-tax payment to Mr. Furman than if no reduction was made.
 Any and all amounts payable upon Mr. Furman's termination will be provided subject to Mr. Furman delivering and not revoking within 60 days of his termination a general release of claims in favor of the Company.